 ¡Viva la cultura!
-Sacramento’s Latino Center of Art and Culture brings new life to a landmark, continuing its vital celebration of heritage
+Sacramento’s Latino Center of Art and Culture continues vital celebration of heritage

 LCAC looks to new horizons at Winn Park, hosts its La Pastorela this week at The Guild Theater